djspiewak/sbt-github-packages/README.md

 Okay, so GitHub Actions is pretty much undocumented with respect to its interactions with GitHub Packages.
 Through experimentation though, we've learned some important things.

 The default token automagically-provided to all repositories works with GitHub Packages.
 So in other words, if you add `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to your workflow's `env` section, things should work out just fine.
-The token in question is a JWT *bearer* token, not a conventional OAuth token, and so the `GITHUB_ACTOR` value is irrelevant *but must still be set*.
-Set `GITHUB_ACTOR` to any valid username.
+The token in question is a JWT *bearer* token, not a conventional OAuth token.

+Despite the fact that this token is documented as "scoped to the current repository", it will actually allow for *read* access to all public packages, not just in the current repository but in other repositories as well.
+We haven't yet tested whether or not this holds for *private* packages within the same organization, but I would assume not.

 ### Keys